FAQ

 Zenx is designed to prefer honest gaps over wrong confident substitutions.
 If the right item cannot be matched at the selected store, the safer behavior is to show a review state so the shopper can decide what to do next.

-Are imported recipes live?
+Are imported recipes automatically cart-ready?